Desmond Hoare (Royal Navy officer): Biography

 In 1962 Hoare took early retirement from the Navy to become the first headmaster of Atlantic College.
-With the help of students he conceived, designed, and built what is now the world’s most widely used craft for inshore rescue, the rigid inflatable boat (RIB).
+With the help of students he conceived, designed, and built what is now the world's most widely used craft for inshore rescue, the rigid inflatable boat (RIB).
 Hoare finally patented the design in 1973 and handed over all rights to the RNLI for the nominal fee of one pound.
 He did not cash the cheque.

 He retired from his role as Headmaster at Atlantic College in 1969, taking on the position of Provost, which he held until retiring to Ireland in 1973.
+He died on 26 April 1988, and was buried in Saint Barrahane's Church cemetery in Castletownshend, County Cork, Ireland.